general-alam/notebook/DEVLOG.md

   - `python manage.py runserver`
   - at http://127.0.0.1:8000/admin/
   - `Notesapp` appeared as a Model, with Notes, Add, Change all present.
-  - Sucessfully created a test note with all fields.
+  - Successfully created a test note with all fields.
-  - Sucessfully updated the test note.
+  - Successfully updated the test note.
   - Note kept after re-running server.
-  - Sucessfully deleted the test note and re-ran server to check.
+  - Successfully deleted the test note and re-ran server to check.

 ## Block 3
 - Added 3 test notes through admin, one in each category.